 - If your land has a watercourse running through or underneath it

 - If your land has a watercourse running below it in a pipe or culvert

-- If your land boundary is next to a watercourse, it is assumed that you own the land up to the centre of the watercourse, unless it is stated in your deeds that it is owned by someone else.
+- If your land boundary is next to a watercourse, unless it is owned by someone else

 To reduce the risk of flooding Southampton City Council encourages riparian land owners to work towards an effective watercourse system through a process of co-operation, liaison, advice and assistance wherever possible.
 However, under the Land Drainage Act 1991, and Flood and Water Management Act 2010, all Councils have the powers to serve notice on riparian owners, for the removal of any obstruction or blockage to an ordinary watercourse.
 Should the riparian owner fail to do so, the Council, as a Lead Local Flood Authority has powers to undertake the work themselves and recharge all associated costs to the riparian owner.
 The Council will try to resolve problems through discussion with the owners in the first instance and enforcement of legislation will only be used as the last resort.